dylanhan99/DSA_Assignment_Redo/README.md

 # DSA_Assignment_Redo
 Second attempt of DSA assignment.
-The first attempt was not very well done.
+Reasons for redoing:
+- First attempt was rather disappointing
+- To practise better programming habits
+- Familiarisation of C++

 Things that could be improved:
 1. Making smaller functions.
 This would improve the reusability of many functions.